ahm3dhany/IDS-Evasion/README.md

 There are other cases when you deploy a product that doesn't belong to you.
 So if a vulnerability announced, sometimes product provider can't instantly create a patch for this vulnerability or guide you with workarounds to mitigate its consequences.
 In that case, Incident Response Engineer has to write an attack signature for this attack.

-Another issue to consider is Zero-Day exploits -as almost every organization is at risk for zero-day exploits-, here the vulnerability is undisclosed so we are somehow compelled to use IDSs.
+Another issue to consider is Zero-Day exploits -as almost every organization is at risk for zero-day exploits-, here the vulnerability is undisclosed -you don't know what you don't know!- so we are somehow compelled to use IDSs.
 Protecting against these kind of exploits may require mixing signature-based technique with statistical-based and behavior-based techniques.

 Not properly configured IDS leads to a lot of false-positives which make security team not taking the alerts seriously.
 Also even if IDS detects an attack, the odds are that these (i.e. packets) contain spoofed IP addresses and somehow reduce the possibility of finding the actual attackers.